For high quality custom banners visit Bannerbuzz.com

 D2MAD

 Dance To Make A Difference (D2MAD), was created with the sole purpose of inspiring and motivating the youth of the community to use the art of dance as a form of self-expression.
 A tool to teach basic life skills such as positive thinking, teamwork, promoting unity, diversity and discipline.
 We encourage artistic expression using music and movement through out their lives.
-Thanks to the California Arts Council and LA County Arts & Culture we are able to offer this program for FREE.
+Thanks to the California Arts Council, the LA County Arts & Culture and our donors we are able to offer this program to the community.

 Board of Directors